bibleexchange/courses/church-history/en/200_persecuted-church/persecuted-church.md

 ### Marcionism

 They were followers of Marcion.
 This group was like the opposite of the Ebionites.
 They wanted Christians to completely separate from anything pertaining to the Jews.
-Marcion created a canon of the Bible that had only the Gospel of Luke (who was a Gentile) and 10 of Paul's letters (which were edited to remove references to Judaism).
+Marcion created a canon of the Bible that had only the Gospel of Luke (who was a Gentile) and ten of Paul's letters (which were edited to remove references to Judaism).
 He did not like the God of the Old Testament.

 ### Montanism